February 1, 2023

 Additionally, some discretion is recommended when it comes to the type of purchased vehicle.
 Would you really be able to justify the purchase of a $190,000 Bentley SUV as a business expense if your business is a small-scale bake shop?

-• Using Section 179 inappropriately like this could get you into trouble with the IRS, and lead to — at the very least — a reduction in your tax deduction.
+Using Section 179 inappropriately like this could get you into trouble with the IRS, and lead to — at the very least — a reduction in your tax deduction.
+Speak to a tax professional if you have any questions about specific 179 deductions.

-Keep in mind that assets you use Section 179 to write off are subject to tax, should you decide to sell them in the future.
+Keep in mind that assets you use Section 179 to write off are subject to tax if you sell them later on.

 Work vehicles — that is, vehicles which have no or virtually no personal use — generally qualify for a full deduction.
 Examples may include: